jtpaasch/simplygithub/README.rst

     my_profile = profile.read_profile("default")

-Once you have a profile loaded into a variable (like ``my_profile``), you can use it in any other ``Simply Github`` function that requires a profile as its first argument.
+Once you have a profile loaded into a variable (like ``my_profile``), you can use it for any of the ``Simply Github`` functions that requires a profile as their first argument.

 Creating branches